dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 ### name

-If the party's name is known, it can be included in the name paramter.
+If the party's name is known, it can be included in the name parameter.

 * name: "String" (optional)